Sjeiti/ronvalstarnl/src/data/markdown/post_strange-stuff.md

 <!--
-  id: 316
   date: 2008-02-10
   modified: 2008-02-10
   slug: strange-stuff
   type: post
-  excerpt: <p>The first animation from the &#8216;Attractor viewer&#8216; rebuild.
-Rendering animations is now easy as pie (thanks to Daniel Shiffmans MovieMaker library).
-In the last version I would spit out tons of tif files and import them into Flash to export it as a movie.
-The problem with the last version was that it was built [&hellip;]</p>
   categories: code, Java, Processing, video
   tags: test
-  inCv:
-  inPortfolio:
-  dateFrom:
-  dateTo:
 -->

 # Strange stuff